Tuesday, September 19, 2023

 Beira Revisted – Pinhel and Cidadelhe

-One destination is Saramago's "Viagem" seems totally random: Cidadelhe (pop 40 in 2011).
+One destination in Saramago's "Viagem" seems totally random: Cidadelhe (pop 40 in 2011).
 In the book, Saramago's traveller is having dinner in his hotel in Guarda, and the waiter, a fellow named José António Guerra, encourages a visit to his hometown.
 The waiter touchingly describes the town as "condemned" – ie, the population of the village is slowly declining to zero.

 The traveller states, "Cidadelhe, calcanhar do mundo".
 The book translation is: "Cidadelhe really is at the ends of the earth".
 But "calcanhar do mundo" translates to "heel of the world".
 How could we go further than the heel of the world?